 The reports detailing DRA’s research are found in the following Appendices to this Strategy Report:

 On Wednesday, March 20, 2013, Dr. Lisa Sturtevant, of George Mason University, presented a study analyzing the number of jobs projected to locate in the Richmond region between now and 2030.
 Considering the wages those jobs will likely pay, Dr. Sturtevant then compared existing housing inventory and prospective housing capacity given current zoning to determine if the region’s current and future planned housing will accommodate the anticipated job growth.
 Click here for an article from the Richmond Times-Dispatch.
-Below is a copy of the full report, appendix, and the PowerPoint presentation:

 Monday, February 11, 2013, Nathan Norris of Placemakers presented a seminar on how changes in consumer preferences are transforming the nature of real estate development and economic development strategies for communities.
 Mr. Norris explained why those changes are taking place, how they are tied to smart growth principles, and how to leverage them for the benefit of the local community and your business.
-Click here to view the PowerPoint presentation for Smart Growth in the 21st Century

 On Thursday, April 26, 2012, more than 100 guests joined The Partnership for Housing Affordability for The Three R’s: Revitalization, Reinvention and Return of Investment at the Lewis Ginter Botanical Garden.
 This workshop explored national trends in revitalization and looked at the Richmond region’s current revitalization efforts and plans.
 Below are the presentations from the workshop: